nasirhafeez/ubnt-qos/README.md

 It has been tested successfully on EdgeRouter X v2.0.9.

-Before running the script update the value of `wanif` parameter by entering your WAN interface.
+Replace the value of `wanif` parameter in the script with your current WAN interface.

 This script should be added to `/config/scripts` and made executable: